 How long can weekly compensation payments continue?

-Subject to appropriate workers’ compensation medical certificates, the maximum duration of weekly compensation payments is generally linked to the level of a worker’s “Whole Person Impairment” ( WPI).
-The level of the worker’s WPI is determined by a medical assessor who looks at the degree to which their capacity to carry out daily activities has been diminished by the injury.
+The maximum duration of weekly compensation payments is generally linked to the level of a worker’s “Whole Person Impairment” (WPI), which is determined by a medical assessor who looks at the degree to which their capacity to carry out daily duties has been diminished by the injury.

 - 9 years if the WPI is less than 15%;